TejaChilumula/CMPE-255-Assignment_01/README.md

 # CMPE-255 Data Mining Course - Assignment-1 📊🔍

+Link to the website created by GPT-engineer : https://tejachilumula.github.io/gpt-engineer/

 Hello, future data miners! 🌟 Welcome to the CMPE-255 Data Mining course assignment.
 It's all about leveraging the power of artificial intelligence! 🧠💡

 ## Assignment Overview 📋